mozilla/addons-frontend/docs/testing.md

 # Testing

 We want to maintain a project with a high coverage (aiming for 100%).
 Our main [coverage criterion](https://en.wikipedia.org/wiki/Code_coverage#Coverage_criteria) is **branch coverage**, that is making sure all possible code branches are covered by test.
+At an absolute bare minimum, we require 100% line coverage.
 [Coveralls](https://coveralls.io/github/mozilla/addons-frontend) monitors our test coverage for every Pull Request.
 You can make sure you haven't decreased coverage by checking the Pull Request on GitHub.
 You can also [generate a coverage report locally](https://github.com/mozilla/addons-frontend/#code-coverage).

 ## General guidelines